-Join Sean Adams for an in-depth discussion in this video Proportion: The golden section, part of Foundations of Layout and Composition: Grids.
+Join Sean Adams for an in-depth discussion in this video Proportion: The golden section, part of Layout and Composition: Grids.

 - When I mention the golden section,…many people immediately walk away.…"Oh no, math."
 They think.…And yes, the golden section is about math.…But the equations have already been handled,…you simply need to know how to use it…to help your design.…First, the golden section,…which is also called the golden rectangle, or golden mean,…is a proportional structure that has been in use…since the Egyptians.…It has been called the golden section…because the Greeks found it to be a proportion…that is uncommonly frequent…in geometry and nature.…